DahlitzFlorian/python-training-beginners/README.md

 The goal of this trainings session is to give programming beginners a sense of what Python is and what it consists of, teach them basic programming concepts as well as providing examples of how to implement discussed concepts in Python.

 **Note:** As this is a new trainings course, all examples are in Python 3 only.
-There is no intension to port it backwards to legacy Python (Python 2).
+There is no intention to port it backwards to legacy Python (Python 2).

 author: [Florian Dahlitz][DahlitzFlorian]